 London is home to Amazon’s largest corporate office in the UK, located at 1 Principal Place in east London’s Shoreditch neighbourhood.
-The office, built on the original site of the Norton Folgate Power Station, is also the largest corporate office in Europe and supports a workforce of 75,000 employees across the country.
+The office, which opened in 2017 and is built on the original site of the Norton Folgate Power Station, is also the largest corporate office in Europe and supports a workforce of 75,000 employees across the country.

 Step inside and explore what makes this office a unique and inspiring place to work.